-For transparency and accountability the costs associated with this activity have been separated from other Council activities.
+For transparency and accountability the costs associated with this activity have been separated from other Council activities

-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, by facilitating district wide business opportunities.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, by facilitating district wide business opportunities.
 Although this activity benefits business, charging business for Council economic development activity is not practicable and would act as a disincentive and therefore it is appropriate to fund this activity from the general rate in recognition of the community benefit arising from economic growth.

-Activity Operating Capital

-Economic development General rate: High General rate: High

-Grants: Low Grants: Low

-General reserves: Low General reserves: Low

-Grants: Will be used when available Grants: Will be used when available
+Activity Operating Capital Economic development General rates: High Grants: Low General reserves: Low Grants: Will be used when available General rates: High Grants: Low General reserves: Low Grants: Will be used when available